saintsal/cuppa.cc/docs/litepaper.md

         2. async ideas riff 👀
         (relate, align, design, reduce)

-        3. start making sth for a week 🛠️
-        (team up if you want)
+        3. start making sth for a a day to a week 🛠️ (team up if you want)

-        Everyone supports the buidlers! 🗨️🎈🤗

         4. learning party 🤔 📝

         5. hang and 💗
+        Everyone supports the buidlers! 🗨️🎈🤗

-We have 5-10 protocol concepts already, and will aim to reduce them to 1-week builds in scaffold-eth (with help from other hackers) and joined by teammates who'll help with memes, facilitation and game format ideas, and just vibing.
+We have 5-10 protocol concepts already, and will aim to reduce them to 1-day builds in scaffold-eth (with help from other hackers) and joined by teammates who'll help with memes, facilitation and game format ideas, and just vibing.
+So after getting these prototypes in the hands of users, observing and drawing conclusions, the overall experiments should take a week or so.

 Together we'll attract like-minded people, work out what concepts resonate, and learn as we go.